10 FAQs About Nominee Directors in Hong Kong

 The documents executed for the third-party director’s appointment must ensure adequate safeguards to prevent the director from siphoning the funds.

-Over the years, banks have been cautious about opening accounts for those companies that have a nominee structure in place.
+Over the years, banks have been cautious about opening a business bank account for those companies that have a nominee structure in place.

 Most outrightly reject such proposals.